johat/FlecsPlugin/README.md

 Current version of flecs used is [v3.2.9](https://github.com/SanderMertens/flecs/releases/tag/v3.2.9) (commit id [ff72706](https://github.com/SanderMertens/flecs/commit/ff72706446d9865e6563a1dc505f4f352f72be4a)).

-Flecs (located in `Source/FlecsLibrary/ThirdParty/flecs`) and its logo (used in `Resources/Icon128.png`) are copyright (c) 2019 by Sander Mertens under MIT License (located at `Source/FlecsLibrary/ThirdParty/flecs/LICENSE`).

-Unreal Engine is copyright (c) Epic Games, Inc. All Rights Reserved.
-Use of Unreal Engine is subject to the [End User License Agreement](https://www.unrealengine.com/eula).

 ## How to use

 1. **Clone or download this repository to your `Plugins` folder**.